MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK.de-de/Instructions/Labs/01-create-devops-assistant.md

     2. The base branch from which the new branch should be created.
     ```

-1. Geben Sie den folgenden Text ein `feature-login main`
+1. Geben Sie den folgenden Text ein: `feature-login main`

 1. Die Antwort sollte in etwa wie die folgende Ausgabe aussehen: